Stately upright plants, with tall flower spikes that rise above clusters of long narrow leaves.

 Flowering Period: Late summer to early autumn.

-Soil: Moist fertile soil.
-Chalk, clay, sand or loam.
+Soil: Any good moist fertile soil (chalk, clay, sand or loam).
 Any pH.

-Conditions: Best in full sun, will tollerate some shade.
+Conditions: Best in full sun but will tollerate some shade.
 Plant in a south, east or west facing aspect, in an sheltered possition.

 Habit: Upright bushy.

 Type: Herbaceous perennial.

 Hardiness: Most varieties are fully hardy in all of the UK.

 Plant in full sun or partial shade in deep, fertile, moist soil (do not allow soil to dry out).